Louise Bagnall

 Louise Bagnall is an Irish filmmaker and animator who works as a creative director with Cartoon Saloon in Kilkenny.

 Career

-Bagnall wrote and directed the 2019 Oscar-nominated Late Afternoon.

-Bagnall from Dublin, studied at the National Film School at the Dún Laoghaire Institute of Art, Design and Technology gaining a degree in Animation.
-She also worked as a character designer on the oscar-nominated The Breadwinner.
+Bagnall studied at the National Film School at the Dún Laoghaire Institute of Art, Design and Technology gaining a degree in Animation.
+She worked as a character designer on Cartoon Saloon’s The Breadwinner before writing and directing the 2019 Oscar-nominated the short film Late Afternoon.
+She is currently directing the studio's upcoming feature Julián.

 Other short animated films Louise has directed include Cúl An Tí, Loose Ends and Donkey.